Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 Are my Internet requests anonymous and secure?
 ----------------------------------------------
-EmbassyOS and every service on our Marketplace serve their own Tor Hidden Services with unique Tor addresses.
+embassyOS and every service on our Marketplace serve their own Tor Hidden Services with unique Tor addresses.
 The private keys used to create these addresses are generated on your phone or computer when you first set up Embassy.
 No one, not even Start9, has any idea what your Tor addresses are, let alone the password(s) you choose to authenticate with them.

 Does Start9 have access to my Embassy's encryption keys?
 --------------------------------------------------------